What is Debian OS?

 Debian in the Server Environment

-Debian is a good option for server installations because to its reliability, security, and small resource footprint.
+Debian is a good option for server installations because of its reliability, security, and small resource footprint.
 Debian is preferred by many web hosting firms and data centers for their infrastructure.

 Debian in the Desktop Environment